open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 MySQL is the only known corner case that requires the global SDK instance.
 If such a corner case didn't exist, we may not even support it in the first place.

-See special note with Java Agent below though.
+See special note about Java Agent below though.

 ## Telemetry within SDK components